worikgh/llm-web/README.md

 ### Serving the Web App

 Install a web server.
 There is an [example configuration file](lighttpd.config) for  [`lighttpd`](https://www.lighttpd.net/).
-It uses `env.PWD` to find configuration files, which will work OK when started from the ommand line like this
+It uses `env.PWD` to find configuration files, which will work OK when started from the command line like this

 Install TLS certificates.
 Web Apps will only work with HTTPS so the server that serves the Web App must serve HTTPS, and so it must have certificates.

 There are two approaches to this problem, that both wind up with documents that must be included from the web server configuration file.

 1. Use a certificate from a recognised authority, like [Let's Encrypt](https://letsencrypt.org/).
 This has the advantage of "just working", and not requiring adjusting browser settings.
-It does require a fully qualified domain name that is registered.
+It does require a fully qualified domain name with DNS records.

 2. Create a self signed certificate.
 The instructions for doing this are [here](certs/README.md).
 The disadvantage of doing this is that the public key must be manually installed in the browser running the web app.
 This can be done using the browser's settings, or by OKing the security warnings on the first visit